NixOS/rfcs/rfcs/0088-nixpkgs-breaking-change-policy.md

 - Maintainers of dependencies have a clear framework for handling changes that break dependants.
-- Maintainers of dependants have a clear framework for how dependency breacking changes will be handled.
+- Maintainers of dependants have a clear framework for how dependency breaking changes will be handled.
 - NixOS channels will very rarely (ideally never) stall due to build or test failures.